Aframomum

-Aframomum is a genus in the ginger family, Zingiberaceae.
+Aframomum is a genus of flowering plants in the ginger family, Zingiberaceae.
 It is widespread across tropical Africa as well as on some islands of the Indian Ocean (Madagascar, Seychelles, and Mauritius).
 It is represented by approximately 50 species.
-It is larger than other genera in its family.
 Its species are perennials and produce colorful flowers.
+Several aromatic species with essential oils present in fruits, seeds, leaves, stems, rhizomes, and other plant parts are either edible or used as medicine in Africa.

 Aframomum melegueta (Melegueta pepper) is an economically important edible crop in West Africa.